Terry MacGill

 Terry Mornington David MacGill (born 22 December 1945) is an Australian former cricketer.
 He played twelve first-class matches for Western Australia between 1968 and 1972.
 His father, Charlie MacGill, and his son, Stuart MacGill also played first-class cricket for Western Australia, with Stuart also playing 44 Tests for Australia.
-MacGill was also the professional at the Todmorden Cricket Club in the Lancashire League in 1970.
+MacGill was also a professional at the Todmorden Cricket Club in the Lancashire League in 1970.